-Private banking covers all the same services you would normally use at a bank and can also include investments and other services if you want to access them.
-Wealth management focuses on your financial security and seeks to provide that through financial planning services and other processes related to achieving that.
+Private banking services cover all the same services you would often use at a bank and can also include investments and other services for its client if you want to access them.
+Wealth management, on the other side, typically focuses on your financial security and seeks to provide that through financial advisory services and other processes related to achieving that.

 Private banking is a service.
 Wealth management is a partnership.

 So if you want to enhance your banking experience and access some exclusive financial services reserved for high net worth individuals, private banking is the usual path for pursuing this.

 If you’re looking for focused attention on your investment plan, portfolio, and the achievement of your other financial and lifestyle goals, then you want to look for a wealth management firm such as Pillar, which is located in Walnut Creek, California near Palo Alto and San Francisco and serves high net worth clients in the surrounding areas as well as across the nation.

 That’s the short explanation.
 If you need more – keep going.

 Table of Contents

 Private banking is essentially like regular banking or financial institution but on steroids, to use the common expression.